 - Provide refugee youth general and targeted practice of the English language

-- Prevent high school refugees from dropping out, and assist high school seniors in transitioning to college or a career program
+- Prevent high school refugees from dropping out and assist high school seniors with transitioning to college or a career program

 - Educate the Baltimore community about young refugees and their families being resettled in the surrounding area